Who is eligible to apply for a loretto volunteer position?

 What professional development opportunities Do volunteers receive?

-Outside of working 40 hrs/week on a team dedicated to social justice in one of its many forms, volunteers often have the opportunity to attend professional development opportunities outside of their placement cities.
-LoVos typically join Loretto delegations at the SOA/Border Encuentro, to US/Mexico Border Experience trips, or to the Commission on the Status of Women at the United Nations in NYC.
-Volunteers also receive anti-oppression and anti-racism trainings, along with resources in conflict management and understanding communication styles.
+Outside of working 40 hrs/week on a team dedicated to social justice in one of its many forms, volunteers often have the opportunity to attend professional development opportunities.
+In the context of COVID, professional development opportunities are primarily virtual: volunteers can expect to engage in up to 5 anti-oppression and anti-racism workshops during their service year, as well as to engage in professional development and mentorship opportunities with Loretto Community members, conflict management and communication styles training, wellness and trauma-informed practice training and more.
+When it is safe to travel, LoVos typically join Loretto delegations at the SOA/Border Encuentro, to US/Mexico Border Experience trips, or to the Commission on the Status of Women at the United Nations in NYC.

 Do Volunteers live with nuns?

 Nope!
 Volunteers live in community with each other.
-There are always Loretto Community members present in the LoVo's lives, through monthly dinners or outings about town, but the volunteer houses are just for volunteers.
-Sometimes LoVos are asked to host Loretto events, but they are always given plenty of notice and reimbursement for any supplies needed.
+There are always Loretto Community members present in the LoVo's lives, virtually and in-person, but the volunteer houses are just for volunteers.

 Do Volunteers get paid?

 Yes!
-Volunteers are paid a monthly stipend commensurate with their simple lifestyles.
-This stipend includes rent, groceries, transportation, and a small personal stipend.
-Volunteers also receive health care, reimbursement for one trip home (up to $350), a relocation stipend upon completion of their year of service, and an education award for student debt repayment.
+Volunteers are paid a monthly cash stipend - the stipend amount is determined by an equity-based, sliding scale model based on need and privilege.
+This monthly cash stipend includes personal funds and funds that contribute to shared costs for volunteer households towards groceries and local transportation.
+Volunteers also receive housing, health care, reimbursement for one trip home, a relocation stipend upon completion of their year of service, health care funds and an education award for student debt repayment.